arangodb/docs/drivers/spring-data-reference-repositories-queries-query-methods.md

 }
 ```

-## SPEL support
+## Spring Expression support

-Since version 3.6.0, SPEL expressions can be embedded in the query string to dynamically customize it depending on the
+Since version 3.6.0, SpEL expressions can be embedded in the query string to dynamically customize it depending on the
 invocation parameters and/or invoking methods on Spring Beans.
 In particular:
-- SPEL expressions must be wrapped within `#{}`
+- SpEL expressions must be wrapped within `#{}`
-- SPEL variables can be set annotating method parameters with `@SpelParam("varName")` and referenced with `#varName`
+- SpEL variables can be set annotating method parameters with `@SpelParam("varName")` and referenced with `#varName`
 - Spring Beans can be referenced with `@myBean` (factory beans with `&myBean`)
-- the SPEL variable `#collection` is automatically set
+- the SpEL variable `#collection` is automatically set

 ```java
 public interface MyRepository extends ArangoRepository<Customer, String> {